MartinYTSo/forestfires/README.md

 Now you can enter `pip install -r requirements.txt`.
 This will ensure all packages associated with this app will be installed to your virtual environment

 ## Step 4
-open a terminal and run `uvicorn server:app --host localhost --port 8000`
+Open a terminal and run `uvicorn server:app --host localhost --port 8000`

 ## Step 5
 Open another terminal window and run `streamlit run app.py`.
 It will automatically redirect you to the app